aryanrsuri/braid/README.md

 ## Manifest

 Braid is a framework for integrating human and robotic operators for self-driving labs.
-It provides a structured way to represent and manage scientific processes, focusing on the lifecycle of samples and their associated events.
-Braid is designed to be flexible, extensible, and capable of handling complex workflows in laboratory environments.
+A lab, its worfklows, samples, and events are all represnted by foundational `block` that can be structured in anyway.
+The focus of braid is to ensure the all data end-to-end is aggregated in such a way to provide the simplest method of model training.

 ## Architecture

 Braid (graph), represents a `sample` as a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) which consists of various node types to fully describe a unique process and serial.
-This architecture is heavily inspired by [LabGraph](https://labgraph.readthedocs.io/en/latest/schema.html)
+This architecture is heavily inspired by [LabGraph](https://labgraph.readthedocs.io/en/latest/schema.html) and [ALabOS](https://cedergrouphub.github.io/alabos/)

 ## Constructs